OpenSourceEconomics/soepy/doc/source/computational_model.rst

 Transformatons
 --------------

 To make the calculation of the flow utilities and value functions more explicit we substitute the above equation in one another.
-As a result we arrive at a single term that represents math:`u(c_t, l_t, \theta)`.
+As a result we arrive at a single term that represents :math:`u(c_t, l_t, \theta)`.

 First we substitute the experience term in the first line of the wage equation,